lawrenceforyou/nginx-config/README.md

 ### Stream Trancoding

-You can test stream transcoding by starting FFMPEG and providing it with a video file to simulate the publishing of live content:
+You can test stream transcoding by invoking FFMPEG and providing it with a local video file to simulate the publishing of live content:

     $ ffmpeg -re -i samsung_UHD_demo_3Iceland.mp4 -vcodec libx264 -acodec libfaac -f flv rtmp://[server-ip]/dash/test_TB

 (substitute the actual IP address of your server in the string above)

-This will deliver video to the NGINX RTMP module.
-If you stop the publishing process with ctrl-C, you should see a message similar to the one below in the /var/log/nginx/access.log file:
+This will deliver your video file to the NGINX RTMP module.

-    10.49.206.54 [25/May/2017:12:39:05 +0100] PUBLISH "dash" "test_TB" "" - 602675 409 "" "FMLE/3.0 (compatible; Lavf56.25" (7s)

 After a few moments, you should also be able to see transcoded content being exposed through the NGINX web server at the URL:

 http://[server-ip]/transcoding/